-How to Read Literature Like a Professor by Thomas C. Foster is a great book for mentoring because after you have read it, you will never read the same way again.
+How to Read Literature Like a Professor by Thomas C. Foster is a great book because after you have read it, you will never read the same way again.
 It teaches you how to question things.
 It was the most impactful book for me in 2011!

 “Reading is an activity of the imagination, and the imagination in question is not the writer’s alone…In this activity of reading and understanding literature, we’re chiefly concerned with how that story functions as material for literary creators, the way in which it can inform a story or poem, and how it is perceived by the reader.”

 Reading like a Professor: What is How to Read Literature Like a Professor About?

 I thought that I would find How to Read Literature Like a Professor by Thomas C. Foster quite boring and academic.
 But I quite enjoyed it.
 For people who haven’t studied literature in college – and that includes me – after you read How to Read Literature Like a Professor, you will never view literary fiction the same way again.